MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 #### 7.2.1.2.
 Type ProductOfferingRef

 **Description:** ProductOffering reference.
-A product offering represents entities that are orderable from the provider of the catalog.
+A product offering represents entities that are launched from the provider of the catalog.

 <table id="T_ProductOfferingRef" style="width:100%">
     <thead style="font-weight:bold">